 In short, the consequences of a DUI conviction are serious, and they can impact virtually all aspects of your life for years – if not decades – to come.
 It would be best if you kept this in mind when deciding how to approach your DUI case.

-7 Ways a DUI Defense Lawyer Can Help You If You Were Driving Drunk
+7 Ways a DUI Defense Lawyer Could Help You If You Were Driving Drunk

 Here are seven ways a DUI defense lawyer can help you even if you blew above the legal limit during your DUI traffic stop in Phoenix, AZ: